 Partners need to be there for one another as team players.
 They should consider the following:

 Once they do that, understanding differences in values and beliefs can be an acceptable compromise as long as both partners want the relationship to continue and flourish.

 Love and Affection Changes Us

+I learned that the presence of love and affection changes us.
 I have always realized that every relationship I’ve had has helped me become a better person.
-For that reason, I learned that the presence of love and affection changes us.

 As a relationship matures, we allow room for our perceptions to be changed.
 We grow with the newfound practices that we observe with our partner.

 They feel a certain amount of growth as they pick up little tidbits of their partner’s identity.
-They enjoy the feeling.
-They feel as if it’s making them a better person.
+They enjoy the process, and they feel it’s making them a better person.

 When partners learn to recognize the quality of the relationship, they will be able to commit to a growing and loving relationship that includes more respect than just an attraction due to lust.